Period of life: 155-145 MYA

 Habitat: Coastal area

 The Pterodactylus had an unusual structure.
-Its head was elongated and relatively small with long pointed beak.
-The crest nearly equal to the beak length decorated the skull top.
+Its head was elongated and relatively small with a long pointed beak.
+The crest was nearly equal to the beak length and decorated the skull top.
 Pterodactylus had an advanced brain and cerebellum.

-To ensure flight freedom and maneuverability, Pterodactylus skeletal system included various hollow bones.
+To ensure flight freedom and maneuverability, the Pterodactylus skeletal system included various hollow bones.

-Four forelimb digits: one long with several phalanges served as wing support, and three small ones which would have made the reptile effective rock and branches climber.
+Four forelimb digits: one long with several phalanges served as wing support, and three small ones which would have made the reptile an effective climber of rock and branches.
 The membranous wing stretched from its elongated fourth finger to its hind limb resembling a BASE jumping suit.

-Pterodactylus dwelt in rookeries and hosted along the coastlines.
-They spent a night on the tree branches and in the morning jump off a height opened out the wings upwind, because they were unable to take off.
+Pterodactylus dwelt in rookeries and roosted along the coastlines.
+They spent a night on the tree branches and in the morning jumped from a height so that it could open out the wings upwind, because they were unable to take off.
 Their diet included fish and insects.

-Pterodactylus evolved many sizes.
-They varied from pigeon size up to 12 metres wingspan creature named Quetzalcoatlus.
-Mentioned reptile was covered with fluffy fur protecting it against the chills of night.
+Pterodactylus evolved to be of many sizes.
+They varied from pigeon size up to the 12 metres wingspan creature named Quetzalcoatlus.
+This reptile was covered with fluffy fur protecting it against the cold nights.

 © Technical Capabilities International Ltd. (Tecedu)